 The school serves a diverse catchment, and this is reflected in a culture that celebrates different backgrounds through various international and community projects.
 It is an inclusive environment where students are encouraged to take pride in both their local Middlesbrough roots and their potential as global citizens.

-The 2024 GCSE results tell a story of consistent achievement.
-The school achieved an Average Attainment 8 score of 48.1, which sits comfortably above the England average of 45.9.
-This indicates that students at Acklam Grange generally achieve higher grades across their suite of eight key subjects than their peers nationally.
+The current 2024-25 / 2025 GCSE results tell a story of consistent achievement.
+The school achieved an Average Attainment 8 score of 48.5, which reflects the grades achieved by students across their suite of eight key subjects.

-Ranked 3rd among secondaries in Middlesbrough and 1670th in England (FindMySchool ranking), the school demonstrates its ability to add significant value to its students.
-The Progress 8 score of +0.31 is particularly telling; it confirms that students make more progress between the end of primary school and their GCSEs than the average student in England.
-This "added value" is a hallmark of the school's teaching methodology.
+Ranked 1st among secondaries in Middlesbrough and 1,377th out of 3,895 schools in England for GCSE academic outcomes, the school demonstrates its ability to add significant value to its students.
+The Progress 8 score of +0.33 is particularly telling; it confirms that students make more progress between the end of primary school and their GCSEs than the average student in England.

 England ranks and key metrics (where available)